kreisekat/Exercise-Python-/README.md

 # Exercise-Python-

-This repository is containing my first exercises in python and is ment as a practice platform using git.
+This repository is containing my first exercises in python and is meant as a practice platform using git.

 Exclude_overlaps.py takes a csv file with these columns: '',chromosome,position,count1, count2,statsval,sequence.
 It parses this file into a list of dictionaries,